mopidy/mopidy/docs/installation/arch.rst

 =====================

-If you want to use any Mopidy extensions, like Spotify support or Last.fm scrobbling, AUR also has `packages for lots of Mopidy extensions
+If you want to use any Mopidy extensions, like Spotify support or Last.fm scrobbling, AUR has `packages for lots of Mopidy extensions
 <https://aur.archlinux.org/packages/?K=mopidy>`_.

 You can also install any Mopidy extension directly from PyPI with ``pip``.
 To